 Results

 Our study applies advanced species distribution modeling techniques to study the relationship between niche metrics and mating systems across phylogenetically diverse sister species pairs within Angiosperms.
 Consistent with our predictions, selfers, on average, have broader niches than outcrossers for the 34 selfing-outcrossing species pairs across 13 plant families tested.
-However, mating system type was not associated with any degree of niche overlap or correlated with species pair age.
+However, mating system type was not associated with any degree of niche overlap or correlated with species pair age (Figure 2.2).